com-480-data-visualization/data-visualization-project-2021-vizbrains/milestones/milestone3.md

     end, we decided to rather order it randomly as it looks more like the spectrum and is still clear.
 The user still has the option to order the graph for the current year by clicking on a button.
-It is even more interesting as this way, he can also follow the evolution of top genres of a certain year throughout the century.
+It is even more interesting as this way, they can also follow the evolution of top genres of a certain year throughout the century.

 -   **Transition**: The idea that we mentioned in Milestone 2 (see ) was